ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 1. A developer downloads or clones a starter web application.
-1. Building the application produces a Docker container image.
+1. Optionally build the application produces a Docker container image.
-1. The image is pushed to a namespace in {{site.data.keyword.registrylong_notm}}.
+1. Optionally the image is pushed to a namespace in {{site.data.keyword.registrylong_notm}}.
 1. The application is deployed to a Kubernetes cluster.
 1. Users access the application.